ProgMEM-CC/miniblox.impact.client.updatedv2/SCRIPT_MANAGER_QUICK_START.md

 - Read the full [Script Manager Documentation](SCRIPT_MANAGER.md)
 - Explore the BETA folder for more examples!
 - Experiment with different modules!
-- Share your scripts with the Impact Community - via here or discord!
+- Share your scripts with the Impact Community - via here or discord!!